 NERC understands that risk-taking is very often necessary to answer the challenging questions in environmental science.
 Some of NERC's science will be subject to operational risk, for example where the research is being carried out in extreme environments or where new technology is being used.
 In these cases, we would expect the applicant to show that every effort has been made to reduce the likelihood of the risk occurring and has in place measures to mitigate against any consequences.
-Other risks are more specific to the research project itself.
+Other risks are more specific to the research project itself and might be either aleatory (inherent randomness or uncertainty in the system) or epistemic (due to our "ignorance" of the system).
 Some things can be planned for (risk mitigation), but other things may be outside the researcher's control (e.g. risk of failure because of unpredictable weather affecting field seasons).